Professional, Technical and Operational (PTO) Establishment Review

 10.2 If the individual is not able to gain the support of their line manager and they do not agree with the decision of their line manager this should be raised with their Strategic HR Partner who will act as an independent advisor in the case.

 List of Faculties and the appropriate PTO Establishment Review Panel Dates

-Academic Services and Education (Chair: Richard Martin, FOO)
+Academic Services and Education Offcice (Chair: Richard Martin, Director of Academic services)